AhmetSergen/ASB-Braille-Keyboard/README.md

 # ASB-Braille-Keyboard
-Virtual keyboard based on Braille writing system for people who has visual problems.
+Virtual keyboard for Android mobile devices based on Braille writing system for people who has visual problems.

 <br><br>